 Memorial Day is set aside to honor the soldiers and civilians who have given their lives for their country.
 The largest ceremony is held at the National Cemetery in Seoul.

 This day commemorates the founding of the Korean nation in 2333 B.C. by the legendary god-king Dangun.
-A simple ceremony is held at an altar on top of Manisan Mountain in Ganghwado Province.
-The altar is said to have been erected by Dangun to offer thanks to his father and grandfather in heaven.
+A simple ceremony is held at an altar on top of Manisan Mountain on Ganghwado Island.
+The altar is said to have been erected by Dangun himself to offer thanks to his great father and grandfather in heaven.

-Hangeul Day, otherwise referred to as Hangeul Proclamation Day or Korean Alphabet Day, is a commemoration held on October 9th in South Korea to remember the creation of Hangeul, the country's native alphabet as proclaimed by the publication of Hunminjeongeum on this day in 1446.
+Hangeul Day, otherwise referred to as Hangeul Proclamation Day or Korean Alphabet Day, is a commemoration held on October 9th in Korea to celebrate the creation of hangeul, the country’s native alphabet as proclaimed by the publication of Hunminjeongeum on this day in 1446.

 Christmas is observed as a national holiday in Korea as in many other countries.

 Although Labor Day is not a national holiday, banks and business establishments are closed, and many people enjoy a day off.

 ons and daughters show their love and respect for their parents on this day, presenting carnations as a sign of respect.
 Although this day is celebrated by many, Parents’ Day is not a national holiday, with almost all banks and shops remaining open for business with normal operating hours.